gbrini/PPMElaboratoBackend/README.md

 | Premium | aaa | aaa |
 | Standard | aaa | aaa |

+## Database
+The file **weatherforecast/db.sqlite3** contains all the data necessary to run the REST APIs

 ## Endpoint documentation
 - ### login
     Get the access token